 Yet too often, indigenous and rainforest communities in South America have been persecuted, evicted and killed for their lands.
 Protecting their rights are how we protect their forest.

 Deforestation rates in Brazil have fallen in recent years thanks to the expansion of protected and indigenous lands.
-If the environmental protections that have achieved this reduction in deforestation are removed by Brazil’s new president, forest loss in the Amazon could rise to the early 2,000s runaway deforestation rates.6
+If the environmental protections that have achieved this reduction in deforestation are removed for good by Brazil’s new president, forest loss in the Amazon could rise to the early 2,000s runaway deforestation rates.6

 This is why giving indigenous people a voice is Cool Earth’s priority.
 Cool Earth gives communities the tools they need to keep trees standing in the face of political and economic threats.
 Tools like governance training and capacity support build households and villages that make the forest more economically useful standing than sold.